 The Growing Importance of Procurement Analytics

 The days of spend analysis as the far border of analytics in procurement are long past.
-Because they give procurement teams access to, and total control over, the data sets created by procurement processes, procurement analytics can be used to enhance all areas of procurement and extend core benefits such as continuous process improvement to the rest of the business units in an organisation.
+Because they give procurement teams access to, and total control over, the data sets created by procurement processes, procurement analytics can be used to enhance all areas of procurement and extend core benefits such as continuous process improvement to the rest of the business units in an organization.

 The impartiality and raw power of advanced data analytics makes it easier to obtain actionable, unbiased insights in real time.
-Procurement analytics can, with artificial intelligence, parse, categorise, and evaluate the connections between countless data sets at a pace far faster than any manual process could hope to match.
-Better analytics lead to faster, more accurate insights that have an enduring impact on a company’s profitability, competitive advantage, and internal process optimisation.
+Procurement analytics can, with artificial intelligence, parse, categorize, and evaluate the connections between countless data sets at a pace far faster than any manual process could hope to match.
+Better analytics lead to faster, more accurate insights that have an enduring impact on a company’s profitability, competitive advantage, and internal process optimization.

 Consider the impact procurement analytics have on various procurement processes:

-- Category Management: Deep analysis and organisation of data makes it easy to segment goods and services, as well as vendors.
+- Category Management: Deep analysis and organization of data makes it easy to segment goods and services, as well as vendors.
 Supports innovation through revelation of hidden opportunities for growth and helps combat supply risk.